 The rainy period of the year lasts for 6.1 months, from October 20 to April 23, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 18, with an average total accumulation of 3.1 inches.
+The month with the most rain in Anaheim is February, with an average rainfall of 3.1 inches.

 The rainless period of the year lasts for 5.9 months, from April 23 to October 20.
-The least rain falls around July 6, with an average total accumulation of 0.0 inches.
+The month with the least rain in Anaheim is July, with an average rainfall of 0.0 inches.